Nationals vs. Pirates Player Props Betting Odds

 MLB Props Today: Pittsburgh Pirates

-- The Pirates will send Rich Hill (2-2) to the mound for his sixth start this season.
+- Johan Oviedo (2-1) will take the mound for the Pirates, his sixth start of the season.

 |Opponent